BCI-ECS-sapienza/Echo-chamber_COVID-19_edition/network_graph/README.md

 1. After preprocessing, use **accounts_extractor** to make a list of all the users in _accounts.jsonl_;
 2. We sample some accounts with **sample_accounts_tweets**. *sampled_accounts.txt* contains all the users sampled, while *sampled_tweets.jsonl* contains all the corresponding tweets;
 3. **domains_index** to build a pseudo inverted index < domain : users >, which makes easier to find the connections derived by common domains shared.
 It is saved in *inverted_domanins.jsonl*
+4. **hashtags_index** to build a pseudo inverted index < hashtag : users >, which makes easier to find the connections derived by common hashtags used.
+It is saved in *inverted_hashtags.jsonl*
-4. **retweet_mentions_extractor** to find all the connections given by retweets and mentions, the list is saved in *retweet_mentions.jsonl*
+5. **retweet_mentions_extractor** to find all the connections given by retweets and mentions, the list is saved in *retweet_mentions.jsonl*
-5. Build and output the graph in *graph.pickle*
+6. Build and output the graph in *graph.pickle*